Here’s How I Bought a Car for $400 (and It Wasn’t a Lemon)

 Don’t ask me about the difference between a catalytic converter and a carburetor.
 I’m not going to know my transmission is going bad by how my car’s running.

-Despite my total ignorance of all things automotive, I was lucky my live-in boyfriend knew a thing or two about cars.
+Despite my total ignorance of all things automotive, I was lucky my boyfriend knew a thing or two about cars.
 I also had family members I could call on should a problem arise.

 2. Set Aside Money for Repairs

 Generally, cars sold at auction are there for a reason.
-High mileage, engine or mechanical issues, or past accidents might be what’s keeping the vehicle off a traditional dealership lot.
+High mileage, engine or mechanical issues or past accidents might be what’s keeping the vehicle off a traditional dealership lot.

 Interstate Auto Auction warns that sedans could require repairs ranging from $300 to more than $1,000, while trucks, vans, SUVs and high-end luxury vehicles might need repairs ranging from $600 to more than $2,000.

-Don’t forget to consider towing costs if you cannot drive the vehicle off the lot.
+Don’t forget to consider towing costs if you can’t drive the vehicle off the lot.
 Though my car initially didn’t run, we had no towing costs because we used our other vehicle to pull it around the block to our apartment complex.